-Ref Name / Summary of response received Council's response No. Organisation 482 Charles Pineles, Planning Spokesman, Richmond Society Richmond Society endorses comments by Old Deer Park Working Group in forming its policy towards the future of the Park.
+Ref No. Name / Organisation Summary of response received Council's response 482 Charles Pineles, Planning Spokesman, Richmond Society Richmond Society endorses comments by Old Deer Park Working Group in forming its policy towards the future of the Park.
 Noted.
 483 Tim Catchpole, Planning Representative Mortlake with East Sheen Society New site allocation for Mortlake Station, which was in previous version of the plan.
 The land on both sides of the station is used for the sale of timber.
 On the north side of the station the timber yard, which has no room to expand outwards, is instead expanding upwards and, whilst we have no objection to the timber yard per se - it provides an invaluable service - we are much concerned about its visual appearance and also about the generation of lorry traffic next to a crowded level crossing.
-There are issues here that need to be addressed.
-No change.
+There are issues here that need to be addressed. • No change.
 It should be noted that site allocations are for addressing existing and future needs, or where sites are becoming surplus to requirements and thus potentially available for alternative uses.
 Whilst it is acknowledged that the existing timber yard may not contribute positively to the appearance of the local area, and the associated lorries can cause problems, it is an existing industrial site that provides valuable services as well as local employment opportunities, which the Council seeks to support and retain.
 Issues in relation to existing traffic problems are best addressed by the occupier, or may be matters for Council or police enforcement or consideration of additional parking controls.
 Chapter 13 - Implementation 484 Janet Nuttall, Natural England Natural England is pleased that Green Infrastructure provision will be included within the Infrastructure Delivery Plan.
 We trust that a Green Infrastructure Strategy for the Borough will set out objectives and targets to address areas of deficit and mitigate the direct and indirect impacts of Local Plan development.
 This will help to quantify GI requirements and levels of developer contributions through Planning Obligations and/or Community Infrastructure Levy (CIL).
 Natural England welcomes proposal to revise the monitoring framework to reflect the adoption of the new Local Plan policies, informed through the Sustainability Appraisal process. • Noted.
-485 Dale Greetham, Sport England 13.2.8: Unsound.
-The first bullet point should be more specific about which sports facilities are included.Appendices • See the Infrastructure Delivery Plan and Infrastructure Delivery Schedule for further details.
-486 Richard Geary Glossary - Conservation Area: An area deemed fit for conserving in character, unless a developer requests these considerations to be ignored.
+485 Dale Greetham, 13.2.8: Unsound.
+The first bullet point should be more specific about which See the Infrastructure Delivery Plan and Infrastructure Delivery Schedule Sport England sports facilities are included. for further details.
+196 Dishard Coar: Appendices Classow Consequation Areas An area deemed fit for consequing in character - Neted Coment woulding to be untrined 486 Richard Geary Glossary - Conservation Area: An area deemed fit for conserving in character, unless a developer requests these considerations to be ignored.
 Enforced against residents because the Council does not understand the meaning of democracy (or where their finances come from).
 Noted.
 Current wording to be retained.
-487 Sarah Stevens, Turleys for British Land It would be useful to include a definition of "social infrastructure" in the Glossary to reflect that of the London Plan's definition. • This is sufficiently covered in the Social Infrastructure and Community Facilities policy.
+487 Sarah Stevens, Turleys for British Land It would be useful to include a definition of "social infrastructure" in the Glossary to reflect that of the London Plan's definition.
+This is sufficiently covered in the Social Infrastructure and Community Facilities policy.